pcgrub/LArNeuralNetworkFiltering/README.md

 # NN_models

 Different models of neural networks to be tested for energy reconstruction in the LAr-calorimeter.
-Code has been upgraded to be used with Tensorflow 2.0.
+The code has been upgraded to work with Tensorflow 2.0.
+However execution with Tensorflow 1.14 should also work.

 ## Dependencies